kapil-malik/peer-assignment-gcd/CodeBook.md

 ---------------

 * It has 180 rows, for 30 subjects X 6 activities.
-* Subject is first column, and is labelled as 1,2,3.....30
+* First column is "subject", and is labelled as 1,2,3.....30
-* Activity is second column, and can take following 6 values -
+* Second column is "activity", and can take following 6 values -
   * LAYING
   * SITTING
   * STANDING
   * WALKING
   * WALKING DOWNSTAIRS
   * WALKING UPSTAIRS
-* Rest of the columns represent mean of values for respective subject and activity
+* Rest of the 66 columns are the measurements on mean and standard deviation in original data (i.e. the columns in original dataset containing mean() and std()).
+They represent mean of all values for respective subject and activity